-Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) A.4 Specially designed instruction (SDI) is consistently provided as per the students' IEPs.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.d, 1.e, 1.f, 3.a, 3.b, 3.c, 3.d, 3.e What SDI is described in the IEP?
+Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) A.4 Specially designed instruction (SDI) is consistently provided as per the students' IEPs Reference to Charlotte Danielson's Framework for Teaching (Domain and Component):1.d, 1.e, 3.c, 3.d, 3.e What SDI is described in the IEP?
 What process does the team use to determine student specific SDI?
 What data is being collected?
 How is data being used to guide decision making?
 How is the SDI being delivered?
 When and where is the SDI being delivered?
 O, P A.5 Related services are consistently provided as per the students' IEPs.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.c, 1.d, 4.f What types of service is the student receiving?
+Reference to Charlotte Danielson's Framework for Teaching (Domain and Component):1.a,1.d, 4.d What types of service is the student receiving?
 How often does the student receive services?
 Where are the services being delivered?
 Does the student's schedule reflect the services?
-O, P A.6 Supports are in place for students who receive instruction in the general education setting (e.g., team teaching, paraprofessional).
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.b, 1.c, 1.d, 1.e, 1.f, 2.a, 2.b, 2.d, 2.e, 3.a, 3.b, 3.c, 3.d, 3.e, 4.b, 4.d What supports are in place for the student in the general education setting?
+O, P A.6 Supports are in place for students who receive instruction in the general education setting (e.g., team teaching, paraprofessional) Reference to Charlotte Danielson's Framework for Teaching (Domain and Component):1.b, 1.d, 2.b, 2.d, 4.d What supports are in place for the student in the general education setting?
 Who is providing the services needed to implement the supports?
 How are teachers collaborating to ensure the supports are in place and being delivered as described in the IEP?
 How is the implementation and success of the supports being monitored?
 How does your instruction lead to gains in self-esteem or self-actualization?
 How do you deal with gaps in student learning due to instruction missed during behavioral issues?
 O, P